 Now that we’ve looked at DogNZB’s pricing, features, and content, let’s sum it up.

 DogNZB has a very good UI, which works well and provides valuable features.
 It points to great content across the board, with a few strengths and weaknesses.
 But it’s not the cheapest indexer – and registering requires a little patience.

 So, would we recommend it?
-Definitely.
-While not perfect, DogNZB is easily one of the best indexers around, and we’d definitely suggest trying it out if you can get an invite (or wait until the next open registration period).
+For the most part, yes.
+While not perfect, DogNZB is easily one of the best indexers around, though they're not quite as reliable as some of the other top "dogs" (get it?).
+But we definitely suggest trying it out if you can get an invite (or wait until the next open registration period).